 Regularly engaging in stress-reducing mental exercises is like an emotional detox, disrupting habitual negative thought patterns, promoting joy, and enabling the body to thrive.
 Regardless of your disposition, you can develop more positivity, nudging your emotional state in order to improve your health, by fostering “learned optimism” — a positive psychology concept — to bring about more joy.
-With Blue Monday, the most depressing day of the year, coming up Jan.
-15, here are 10 ways to do just that.
+With Blue Monday, the worst day of the year, coming up Jan.
+21, here are 10 ways to do just that.

 1. Make Connections

 Relationships with other creatures (animal or human) are one of the primary ways we find happiness.
 Connection elicits positive emotions and releases the feel-good hormones serotonin, oxytocin, and endorphins.
 To connect with an animal, volunteer or visit a local shelter.
 Three great ones: Felines and Canines in Edgewater, PAWS Chicago in Lincoln Park, and Wright-Way Rescue in Morton Grove.

 2. Serve Others